Kingsford-Group/rnaseqtools/README.md

 This tool is to process single gtf file.
 It provides several functions.
 First, you can use the following command to only select those transcripts whose length are in the range between `min-length` and `max-length`.
+Note that here *length* is defined as the sum of the lengths of all *exons* in the transcript.
 ```
 gtfformat <min-length> <max-length> <input-gtf-file> <output-gtf-file>
 ```